dobrino/FreeRTOS-Emulator/README.md

 With C you can start/stopp a counter and with A and S you can trigger a counter, that will count the button presses.
 This counter is being reset after 15 seconds.

 ## Exercise 4
+Exercise 4 will automatically start when changing the state.
+At the moment there is no function implemented to repeat the Task, thats why the complete program has to be reopened.
+When running the Exercise a few times, you will notice some random behavior with the results.
+The cause is yet to be discovered.